 China Contributions at a Glance (PDF)

 The cooperation between Sweden and ESCAP primarily focuses on disaster risk reduction, corporate social responsibility and statistics.
-Sweden has been one of the key countries providing financial of the ESCAP Trust Fund for Tsunami, Disaster and Climate Preparedness in Indian Ocean, established in 2005.
+Sweden has been one of the key countries providing financial support of the ESCAP Trust Fund for Tsunami, Disaster and Climate Preparedness in Indian Ocean, established in 2005.
 Sweden is a member of the Advisory Council of this multi-donor Trust Fund, making an important contribution to its governance.
-ESCAP works closely with Ministry of Foreign Affairs of Sweden and the Swedish International Development Cooperation Agency (SIDA).
+ESCAP works closely with the Ministry of Foreign Affairs of Sweden and the Swedish International Development Cooperation Agency (SIDA).

 Sweden Contributions at a Glance (PDF)

 The cooperation between the Netherlands and ESCAP primarily focuses on corporate social responsibility.
-The Netherlands supported projects in other areas including a multi-sectoral project with transport, trade facilitation and information technology components in Asian landlocked and transit developing countries.
+The Netherlands has also supported projects in other areas including a multi-sectoral project with transport, trade facilitation and information technology components in Asian landlocked and transit developing countries.